 Part 5.
 Nickel-metal hydride 18650 battery

-The Nickel-metal Hydride (NiMH) 18650 battery is a type of rechargeable battery utilizing a nickel oxyhydroxide positive electrode, a hydrogen-absorbing negative electrode (metal hydride), and an alkaline electrolyte.
+The Nickel-Metal Hydride (NiMH) 18650 battery is a type of rechargeable battery that utilizes a nickel oxyhydroxide positive electrode, a hydrogen-absorbing negative electrode (metal hydride), and an alkaline electrolyte.
 These batteries are known for their ability to store energy through the reversible electrochemical reactions between nickel oxyhydroxide and hydrogen ions.

 Advantages